CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

    * Draft the SOO based on your chosen CRM strategy.
    * Define 2–3 evaluation factors and describe what a strong response would look like.
    * Choose and justify an evaluation method (e.g., LPTA, trade-off).
-        - Encourage teams to root decisions in user needs, solution fit, and past case milestones.
+        - Encourage teams to root decisions in user needs, solution fit, and past scenario milestones.
 - **Quick share-out**:
    * Each team presents their SOO and evaluation logic.
    * Facilitator offers warm feedback or points of tension.